pschool-in/curriculum/content/science/animals.md

 ```
 True:
-The young birds are too weak to defend themselves and nest keeps the young ones safe.
+The young birds are too weak to defend themselves and the nest keeps the young ones safe.
-Animals that eat eggs find it difficult to reach nest.
+Animals that eat eggs find it difficult to reach the nest.
 Rats and mice dig into the soil and make holes and burrows to live in.

 False: